 The no-jailbreak apps like mSpy depend on spying on the stuff you upload on iCloud.
 The easiest way to fix them is to change your iCloud password.

 Now, for real spying, an iPhone must be jailbroken.
 And even then, the apps need a third-party installer to work.
 Check your phone to see if you have apps like Cydia or Icy.
 If they’re there, your phone is jailbroken.

-You can also see if all the apps installed on your device exist on the Apple Store.
+You can also see if all the apps installed on your device exist on the App Store.
 If any of them don’t, your phone is jailbroken.

 How do you fix that?
 By updating to the latest iOS version via iTunes.